Indonesia recovers Lion Air jet's cockpit voice recorder

 The 2-month-old Boeing 737 MAX 8 jet plunged into the Java Sea just minutes after taking off from Jakarta on Oct.
 29, killing everyone on board.

-The cockpit data recorder was recovered within days of the crash and showed that the jet's airspeed indicator had malfunctioned on its last four flights.
+The cockpit data recorder was recovered three days after the crash and showed that the jet's airspeed indicator had malfunctioned on its last four flights.

 If the voice recorder is undamaged, it could provide valuable additional information to investigators.

-Note: This story has been corrected to show that title of the rear admiral is head of the navy's Center for Hydrography and Oceanography.